 Seems easy but I just want to give a command to raise and lower my shades.
 STILL EASY!
 Whether you prefer Alexa, Google Home or any other similar device, voice commands can activate your treatments.
 A seperate device such as Tahoma from Somfy or the Hub from Hunter Douglas will need to be purchased.
 Typically just 1 of these devices is all that is needed and typically costs $350.00 It serves to act like a translator so your favorite home device understands the language of the motors.
 In larger homes and spaces, a “repeater” will carry the signal through the house.
 This will even allow you to activate your shades from anywhere in the world you can access an open IP address.
 Hunter Douglas has perfected the ability to create “scenes” where treatments can even be synced to the sunrise and sunset, arrival times and departures from the home.

 I have my own home automation that I want to use… Can I?
 Absolutely!
-That same Tahoma or Hub will allow your home automation system like Harmonic Homes, Control 4 or any other system to control your treatments right along with your lighting, security and other systems.
+That same Tahoma or Hub will allow your home automation system to control your treatments right along with your lighting, security and other systems.